PacktPublishing/Learning-Data-Mining-with-Python-Second-Edition/README.md

 system to get some things installed though.
 In this book, I use pip for installing code, which is a command line tool for installing Python libraries.
-Another option is to use Anaconda, which can be found online here: http://continuum.io/downloads
+Another option is to use Anaconda, which can be found online here:<br/>
+http://continuum.io/downloads
-I also have tested all code using Python 3.
-Most of the code examples work on Python 2 with no changes.
-If you run into any problems, and can’t get around it, send an email and we can offer a solution.
+<p>I also have tested all code using Python 3.
+Most of the code examples work on Python 2
+with no changes.
+If you run into any problems, and can’t get around it, send an email and we can offer a solution.</p>

 ## Related Products
 * [Mastering Data Mining with Python - Find patterns hidden in your data](https://www.packtpub.com/big-data-and-business-intelligence/mastering-data-mining-python-–-find-patterns-hidden-your-data?utm_source=github&utm_medium=repository&utm_campaign=9781785889950)